Composing practice using sequence

 2. Re-shaping sequences (Exercises D, E & F)

-Continue these inverted openings to form complete inversions of the sequential phrases you have created in exercises A, B & C. You may like to adapt the ending more freely again.
+Continue these inverted openings to form complete inversions of the sequential phrases you have created in exercises A, B & C. Again, you might like to adapt the ending more freely.

 3. Balancing phrases which use sequence (Exercises G, H and I)